$ ($50 USD and under)

 Local Guide for sightseeing in Boston; services of a professional Tour DirectorScenic Highlights:

-Enjoy the fall colors of New York and New England on this vacation (if Mother Nature permits).
+Enjoy the fall colors of New England on this vacation (if Mother Nature permits).

 Inside visits and special features are shown in UPPERCASE in the tour description.

-NEW YORK CITY.
-Welcome to the “Big Apple!”
+BOSTON Welcome to Boston!
 Your Tour Director is on hand late this afternoon to answer any questions.

 With Cosmos, there’s no better way to get to know your destination than through the eyes of your Tour Director.
 Averaging over a decade... we’d like you to meet a Tour Director, who is representative of the type of expert that will be with you on your vacation.